 Community & Membership

 We know that equine vets are driven by a love of horses and a desire to do good.
-At Piavita, so are we.
-But we love vets, too.
-So if you’re a vet battling compassion fatigue, seeking a better work/life balance, or dealing with financial stress, know that you’re not alone and that there are resources and support available.
+But caring for others often means your own needs go unattended.
+If you’re a vet battling compassion fatigue, seeking a better work/life balance, or dealing with financial stress, know that you’re not alone and that there are resources and support available.